 The root canal is done to prevent the surrounding tissues of your tooth from getting infected and forming an abscess.
 Also, it is a term used to describe the cavity at the center of a tooth, with the dental pulp being the soft area in the root canal.
 The tooth nerve is also within the root canal.

 How do you know that you are in need of a root canal? you know that you need one when the nerve tissue to your dental pulp breaks down.
 Your dentist or endodontist will likely carry out a root canal procedure to avoid bacteria from multiplying and causing infection, abscess, or other undesirable consequences.

 What Are The Causes Of A Root Canal?

 Your tooth pulp and the nerve can become infected, irritated, and inflamed as a result of deep decay, large fillings, trauma to the face, repeated dental procedures, and a chipped or cracked tooth.
 All of this could cause you a root canal.:

 What Are The Signs And Symptoms Of A Root Canal In Teeth?

 When you have a root canal infection or abscess, pain is the most common sign you experience and it may be associated with swelling in the face, head or neck.
 There could also be a loss of bone in the area of the affected tooth root.

-You should see your general dentist as soon as possible so that your root canal can be examined to know if you need antibiotics and or a root canal therapy.
+You should see your general dentist as soon as possible so that your root canal can be examined to know if you need antibiotics and or root canal therapy.

-There is no need to worry about pain and wonder if they need to put you to sleep for a root canal treatment as the root canal procedure is performed under anesthesia and the tooth pain is typically relieved afterward with short recovery time.
+There is no need to worry about pain and wonder if they need to put you to sleep for a root canal treatment as the root canal procedure is performed under anesthesia and the tooth pain is typically relieved afterward with a short recovery time.